Ophthalmic artery

 The ophthalmic artery (OA) is an artery of the head.
 It is the first branch of the internal carotid artery distal to the cavernous sinus.
 Branches of the ophthalmic artery supply all the structures in the orbit around the eye, as well as some structures in the nose, face, and meninges.
 Occlusion of the ophthalmic artery or its branches can produce sight-threatening conditions.

 Structure

 The ophthalmic artery emerges from the internal carotid artery.
 This is usually just after the internal carotid artery emerges from the cavernous sinus.
-In some cases, the ophthalmic artery branches just before the internal carotid exits the cavernous sinus.
+In some cases, the ophthalmic artery branches just before the internal carotid exits the carotid sinus.
 The ophthalmic artery emerges along the medial side of the anterior clinoid process.
 It runs anteriorly, passing through the optic canal inferolaterally to the optic nerve.
 It can also pass superiorly to the optic nerve in a minority of cases.
 In the posterior third of the cone of the orbit, the ophthalmic artery turns sharply and medially to run along the medial wall of the orbit.

 Because of the obvious importance of the ocular globe, branches of the ophthalmic artery often are subdivided into two groups: those that supply the eyeball (ocular group) and those that supply non-ocular orbital structures (orbital group).